Rank-one geometry and mixed complexes in representations of Cartan type Lie algebras on a torus: Differential and harmonic forms, homology, EALAs

-In this section, we first show that the submodules of the exceptional Shen--Larsson modules over $\mathcal{H}_N$ come from kernels and images of suitable chain complexes of the modules of differential forms, which are also known as the modules of tensor fields on a torus \cite{F,R,GS}.
-We then compute various (co-)homologies concerning these modules before concluding this section by finally relating the differential $1$-forms to the construction of Hamiltonian extended affine Lie algebras.
+In this section, we first show that the submodules of the exceptional Shen--Larsson modules over $\mathcal{H}_N$ come from kernels and images of a suitable mixed complex of the modules of differential forms, which are also known as the modules of tensor fields on a torus \cite{F,R,GS}.
+We then provide a Hodge-theoretic interpretation of our results and compute various (co-)homologies concerning these modules before concluding this section by finally relating the differential $1$-forms to the construction of Hamiltonian extended affine Lie algebras.